-DMV Appeals in Bakersfield
+DMV Appeals Lawyer in Bakersfield

-How DMV Appeals Works
+How DMV Appeals Work

-Civil Lawsuits Against DMV in Bakersfield
+Civil Lawsuits against DMV in Bakersfield

 A second way to appeal a DMV decision is in the Appellate branch of the Superior Court of Kern County.
 You can file a petition for writ of mandate/mandamus, which allows this judge to review the merits of the hearing officer’s decision.
-This petition must be filed within 34 days of the effective date of suspension if there was no administrative review or within 94 days after an adverse administrative review decision in Bakersfield.
+This petition must be filed within 34 days of the effective date of suspension if there was no administrative review, or within 94 days after an adverse administrative review decision in Bakersfield.
 This filing fee varies by county but is usually around $500.

 Schedule a Professional Legal Consultation to Discuss DMV Appeals

 Our DUI attorney team at Koenig Law Office has experience appealing DMV hearing decisions.
 In addition, Attorney Bo Koenig has earned the ACS-CHAL Forensic Lawyer-Scientist Designation.
 With our resources and years of experience, we can successfully represent our clients facing license suspension.
 To learn more about our legal services, call our Bakersfield law office today.

 Dial (661) 338-5353 now and schedule your free consultation.